illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

     - no device connected - check that the DYNAP-SE1 board is listed by `lsusb`.
 The USB udev rules might need to be set (Ubuntu) or the device needs to be attached again (WSL).
-    - Store ID error
+    - Store ID error - restart the python kernel
-    - Store name taken error
+    - Store name taken error - instance of Samna already exists with the opened device model - restart the python kernel
     - Core shutdown (overload) - likely happens because of excessive spiking activity of the core
+    - Libcaer\libusb errors:
+      - `CRITICAL: Dynap-se ID-0 SN-00000002 [1:11]: failed to start data transfers`
+      - `RuntimeError: Dynap-se ID-0 SN-00000002 [1:11]: failed to set configuration parameter, modAddr=16, paramAddr=0, param=1.`
     - Netgen new configuration overrides the biases so they need to be copied

   - Known usolved Samna-side issues:
     - **Device selection (when multiple connected)** - the first one is always selected
-    - **Doubled FPGA input** - in `RepeatMode==False` the spike generator plays the preloaded sequence twice.
+    - **Doubled FPGA input** [(Issue #2)](https://code.ini.uzh.ch/ncs/libs/dynap-se1/-/issues/2) - in `RepeatMode==False` the spike generator plays the preloaded sequence twice.
 This is a known firmware issue.
     -